 The goal of the language program is to go beyond basic reading and conversational skills to develop a living connection to the language of choice and related cultures.
 Emphasis is also placed on the development of foundational Spanish language skills so that students are prepared to deepen and expand their Spanish from an exchange or other immersion experience, should such an experience be desired.

 The 9th and 10th grades are combined for PE.
 Activities range from outdoor competitive games, such as Capture the Football and soccer, to indoor dodgeball, kickball, double-Dutch jumprope, soccer, Spacial Dynamics exercises or volleyball, depending in part on the weather.
 A six-week Social Dance block, taught by Cathy Curry-Gardinier, includes Swing, Tango, Salsa and some modern line dances.

 In Grade 9, students participate in a one-week practicum at Hawthorne Valley Farm.
-The class sleeps in cabins in the farm's Field Camp and shares meals together in the Farm Dining Hall.
+The class sleeps in cabins in the farm's Field Camp and shares meals together in the Farm Learning Center.
 During the practicum, students complete projects around the farm.
 The activities meet the group developmentally, reinforce the curriculum, and provide experiences that carry students into the future.
-In addition to providing practical application of their organic chemistry Main Lesson and other subjects, the farmwork and building projects are intended to encourage movement and will.
+In addition to providing practical application of their academic courses, the farmwork and building projects are intended to encourage movement and will.

 Students in grades 9 through 11 are required to do a minimum of 40 hours of community service.
 Typically students help out with Hawthorne Valley Association events, work for elderly and less able home owners, volunteer for non-profits, and do other non-paying activities that lend a service to those in need.
 Students who did not meet the 40 hour requirement have the summer to make up the hours required.